AdoHaha/ipython_robot_prototyping/README.md

 ### How to install:

- **You will be provided with a virtual machine for the workshop so you don't need to do the following commands before the workshop.
+ **You will be provided with a virtual machine for the workshop so you don't need to do the following commands before the workshop unless you want to run the exercises on your local machine.

 The commands are for those who want to run the ROS from their native environment (for example an [Ubuntu 16.04 computer](http://wiki.ros.org/kinetic/Installation/Ubuntu)) **